Tumu Timbers in Hastings takes a very broad view of workplace wellbeing – it wants the best for its employees, whānau and community.

 “Our workforce is very male dominated, so if they’re not getting the support at home to action some of the stuff we talk about at work it becomes another barrier.
 For example, they can’t cook a nutritious lunch for themselves if the right food isn’t being bought, so we try to include families where practical,” says Kylie.

 “We are also big on giving back to the community, including by raising money for several local and national causes.
 For example, we raised money for Balloon Day, supporting Asthma Hawkes Bay.
 Our people dressed up in blue – while still complying with safety rules, of course!
 We had a blue-themed morning tea and staff made donations,” says Melanie.
+The image above shows the team in their blue for Balloon Day.

 Encouraging a smokefree workforce